surajs1602/surajs1602.github.io/README.md

 ```

 Steps to use the #Google Script :
     Step 1: Create a Google Sheet
     Step 2: Create 3 coloums naming: [Name	Email	Message]
     Step 3: Open Extensions from Menu bar  -> App Script
     Step 4: Create a new Script
     Step 5: Paste the Code from above
     Step 6: Do a new deployment
     Step 7: Allow permissions
-    Step 8: Embeed the URL in your code .js file or <script>z
+    Step 8: Embeed the URL in your code .js file or <script>